metomi/rose/sphinx/tutorial/cylc/scheduling/further-scheduling.rst

                 graph = daily  # "daily" will run, at the earliest, one hour
                                # before midday.

-..
-TODO: Link to clock-trigger tutorial

-*See the clock trigger tutorial for more information.*
+*See the :ref:`tutorial-cylc-clock-trigger` tutorial for more information.*

 Alternative Calendars